FrancesccaRamirez/Skin-Care-Website/README.md

 Link to the website: http://127.0.0.1:5500/home.html

 Overview: "Feel Good Skin" is skin care focused e-commerce website.
-This website contains a home page, a registration page, a login page, and a products page.
+This website contains a home page, a registration page, a login page, a products page, and a checkout page.

 Languages used: HTML, CSS, Bootstrap, Javascript.